cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 * *Stripe’s Payments Foundation Model:* A transformer-based model trained on **billions of transactions**, now used to embed transactions and feed into Stripe’s real-time fraud systems.
 It improved certain fraud detection rates from 59% to 97% and enabled detection of subtle sequential fraud patterns that were previously missed.
 * *Academic research – Tabular transformers:* Studies like Chang et al. (2023) applied a transformer to the **Kaggle credit card dataset** and compared it to SVM, Random Forest, XGBoost, etc. The transformer achieved comparable or superior Precision/Recall, demonstrating that even on tabular data a transformer can learn effectively.
 * *Sequence anomaly detection:* Some works use transformers to model **time series of transactions per account**.
 A transformer may be trained to predict the next transaction features; if the actual next transaction diverges significantly, it could flag an anomaly.
 This is analogous to language model use (predict next word).
 * *Cross-entity sequence modeling:* Transformers can also encode sequences of transactions across entities, e.g., tracing a **chain of transactions through intermediary accounts** (useful in money laundering detection).
-A graph transformer (like the recent *FraudGT* model) combines ideas of GNN and transformer to handle transaction graphs with sequential relations.
+A graph transformer (like the recent *FraudGT* model) combines ideas of GNNs and transformer to handle transaction graphs with sequential relations.
 * *Foundation models for documents and text in fraud:* While not the focus here, note that transformers (BERT, GPT) are heavily used to detect fraud in textual data – e.g., scam emails, fraudulent insurance claims text, etc. In a holistic fraud system, a foundation model might take into account not just the structured transaction info but also any unstructured data (like customer input or messages) to make a decision.

 In summary, **transformer-based models and foundation models** represent the frontier of fraud detection modeling.
 They offer unparalleled modeling capacity and flexibility, at the cost of high complexity.
 Early results, especially from industry leaders, indicate they can substantially raise the bar on fraud detection performance when deployed thoughtfully.
 As these models become more accessible (with open-source frameworks and possibly smaller specialized versions), more fraud teams will likely adopt them, particularly for **large-scale, multi-faceted fraud problems** where simpler models hit a ceiling.